 The Company is involved in various legal disputes and other legal proceedings that arise from time to time in the ordinary course of business.
-Based on currently available information, the Company does not believe that it is reasonably possible that the disposition of any of the legal disputes the Company or its subsidiaries is currently involved in will have a material adverse effect upon the Company's consolidated financial condition, results of operations or cash flows.
+Anticipated costs related to litigation matters are accrued when it is both probable that a liability has been incurred and the amount can be reasonably estimated.
+Based on currently available information, the Company does not believe that it is reasonably possible that the disposition of any of the legal disputes the Company or its subsidiaries is currently involved in will have a material adverse effect upon the Company's consolidated financial condition, results of operations or cash flows, except for the U.S. Consumer Product Safety Commission ("CPSC") matter discussed below.
 There is a reasonable possibility of loss from contingencies in excess of the amounts accrued by the Company in the accompanying consolidated balance sheets; however, the actual amounts of such possible losses cannot currently be reasonably estimated by the Company at this time.
-It is possible that, as additional information becomes available, the impact on the Company could have a different effect.
+It is possible that, as additional information becomes available, the impact on the Company could have a material effect.
+See Item 3.
+"Legal Proceedings." and Item 1A.
+"Risk Factors."